Vallic/single_datetime/README.md

        Download https://github.com/xdan/datetimepicker/archive/2.5.20.zip,
        and extract inside drupal root folder: libraries/datetimepicker

-    2. Composer using drupal-libraries-installer
+    2. Composer using zodiacmedia/drupal-libraries-installer.

-       In your Drupal project add drupal-libraries-folder
-       `composer require balbuf/drupal-libraries-installer`
+       This PHP packages should be automatically installed with this module.

        Libraries need to be defined as example below `"extra": {